Home » Resources »

 Steps to Building Evidence

 A past evaluation indicated that the Colorado School Counselor Corps Grant Program (SCCGP) effectively enhances metrics related to postsecondary education and workforce readiness.
-The ongoing evaluation of the SCCGP encompasses several critical stages of evidence building: Step 2 on the Steps to Building Evidence (monitoring fidelity and implementation), Step 3 (pre-post outcomes analysis), and Step 4 (QED).
+The evaluation of the SCCGP encompassed several critical stages of evidence building: Step 2 on the Steps to Building Evidence (monitoring fidelity and implementation), Step 3 (pre-post outcomes analysis), and Step 4 (QED).

 Get Involved